 Do you know of any good Certified Veterinary Acupuncturists?

 Yes!
-Dr. Tyler Carmack and Dr. Jeanette Schacher are both Certified Veterinary Acupuncturists.
+Dr. Tyler Carmack, Dr. Jeanette Schacher, and Dr. Sharon Cubelo are all Certified Veterinary Acupuncturists.
+The doctors at Hampton Roads Veterinary Hospice & Integrative Medicine are able to come to your home!
 They would be happy to take a look at “Sammy” and make a good plan.